robol/arxiv-list/README.md

-# ArXiV List
+# arXiv List

-A Wordpress plugin to list the latest preprints loaded on the ArXiv by a set of authors.
+A Wordpress plugin to list the latest preprints loaded on the arXiv by a set of authors.

 ## How to use it